 How Fiscally Responsible Are You (on the Company’s Dime)?

-Inspired to become even better stewards of our money, my wife and I took on the One-Day-No-Spend challenge.
+Inspired to become even better stewards of their money, some have taken on the One-Day-No-Spend challenge.
 If you’re not familiar, the exercise essentially calls for people to stop spending all together for 24 hours (or an entire weekend, for the super zealous family budgeteers).

-The idea is to gain greater awareness around where your dollars go on a typical day and also to inspire fiscal ingenuity (e.g., I have no gas in the car; I’ll ride my bike to work).
+The idea is to gain greater awareness around where your dollars go on a typical day and also to inspire fiscal ingenuity (e.g., you have no gas in the car; you’ll ride your bike to work).

-Some may argue financial ingenuity is an outdated principle adhered to only by the most senior among us – citizens who came of age when bootstrapping, not buying, was the cultural norm.
-But, I’m here to tell you the spirit of thrift lives on in many of us Gen Xers.
-And, if the studies I read are correct, Millennials and Gen Zers are even more inclined to create rather than consume.
+Some may argue financial ingenuity is an outdated principle adhered to only by the most senior among the population – citizens who came of age when bootstrapping, not buying, was the cultural norm.
+But, the spirit of thrift lives on in many Gen Xers.
+And, if the studies are correct, Millennials and Gen Zers are even more inclined to create rather than consume.

 Lesson No. 1: Accountability Partners are Key

 When it comes to achieving any goal, nothing holds a candle to the accountability partner.
-Particularly in a collaborative environment like ours, finding a coworker to double check my ideas, and their associated costs, by is a pretty easy way to apply an extra layer of scrutiny to the plan.
+Particularly in a collaborative environment like Bank Iowa’s, finding a coworker to double check ideas, and their associated costs by is a pretty easy way to apply an extra layer of scrutiny to the plan.

 Lesson No. 2: Where There’s a Will, There’s a Way

 There is no limit to human creativity.
-This year, I will challenge myself to think critically about different ways to achieve the same outcome.
-If, for example, I want to touch base with a colleague, perhaps we meet over coffee instead of lunch, or perhaps at one of our offices.
+Try challenging yourself to think critically about different ways to achieve the same outcome.
+If, for example, you want to touch base with a colleague, perhaps you meet over coffee instead of lunch, or perhaps at one of your offices.

 Lesson No. 3: Inertia is a Powerful Force

 In a corporate environment, there can be a tendency to spend (or exceed) every dime exactly per the budget.
-Much of this is driven by a fear of losing those funds the next year if we don’t.
-In 2020 (and beyond), I plan to question “the way it’s always been” when it comes to expenses.
+Much of this is driven by a fear of losing those funds the next year if they aren’t used.
+In the future, try questioning “the way it’s always been” when it comes to expenses.